Domestic violence

 Apprehended Violence Order (AVO)

-The chart below shows the number of final Apprehended Domestic Violence Order (ADVO) issued in NSW.
+The chart below shows the number of Apprehended Domestic Violence Order (ADVO) in force each quarter, plus the proportion that were breached.

 Data file